Last year for Easter I made String Easter Eggs. It was so close to Easter that I didn't get a tutorial up in time.

 How to Make String Eggs

-- Wrap the crochet thread around the balloon, until it's covered to your liking.
+Next wrap the crochet thread around the balloon egg, until it's covered to your liking.
 Slip the end of the thread under the other threads.

-- Dip your egg into the sugar water.
+Dip your egg into the sugar water mixture.
 Use your hands to work the sugar water into the threads, so they are completely coated.

 For me, at about 8 hours the eggs were dry except for the bottom part.